 What is inter-rater reliability?
 Colloquially, it is the level of agreement between people completing any rating of anything.
-A high level of inter-rater reliability is said to exist when there is a high level of agreement between raters, and a low level of agreement indicates low reliability.
+A high level of inter-rater reliability is said to exist when there is a high level of agreement between raters, and a low level of the agreement indicates low reliability.

 How is inter-rater reliability measured?
 At its simplest, by percentage agreement or by correlation.
 More robust measures include Kappa.

 Note of caution, if you had asked Western religious leaders of the 15th century if the sun rotates around the earth you would have received a 100% agreement.
-A rating on the truth of whether the Earth was flat would have received the same result, as would asking 17th century slavers if such was a legitimate business.
+A rating on the truth of whether the Earth was flat would have received the same result, as would asking 17th-century slavers if such was a legitimate business.

-That is, high inter-rater reliability can demonstrate, red flag, that there are much, much more serious problems afoot.
+That is, high inter-rater reliability can demonstrate, a red flag, that there are much, much more serious problems afoot.

 When is the method of rating used?
 Usually when objective facts and scientifically robust measures cannot be used, or are not available.
 When the matter being rated is subjective; a matter of opinion.
-Ratings are also used when it is not time or cost-effective to conduct objective or scientific assessment.
+Ratings are also used when it is not the time or cost-effective to conduct the objective or scientific assessment.
 Where there is room for opinion, there is near certainty of difference.

 Even eyewitness statements are hugely unreliable.
 Ten people witness the same event at the same time, from the same place, and you’ll have 15 different opinions of what happened.
-That is, even when a fixed set of facts were physically observed there is difference of opinion.
+That is, even when a fixed set of facts were physically observed there is a difference of opinion.
 How much more variation is there when no clear facts are available?
 What causes such variation?

 Attribution theory (and studies) explore how and why people ascribe different causes to others’ behaviour.
 People trend to attribute external causes for their own behaviour, and internal causes for the behaviour of others.
 In other words: ‘I am not responsible for how I behave, outside events made me do it, but you are responsible for how you behave.’